-Since the defined variables in $\mathcal{S}(t)$ are temporally correlated, $\mathcal{P}1$ is a stochastic optimization problem, in which, the CPUcycle frequency and the transmit power allocation should be calculated for each MD at each time slot.
+Since the defined variables in S(t) are temporally correlated, $\mathcal{P}\mathbf{1}$ is a stochastic optimization problem, in which, the CPU-cycle frequency and the transmit power allocation should be calculated for each MD at each time slot.
 The objective is to develop a flexible and effective online control algorithm that can solve this long-term optimization problem.
-Temporally correlated nature of this problem makes the optimal decisions intractable to solve [37], [38].
-There are several traditional methods to solve this type of problems such as Dynamic Programming [40] and Markov Decision Process [41].
+Temporally correlated nature of this problem makes the optimal decisions intractable to solve [38], [39].
+There are several traditional methods to solve this type of problems, such as dynamic programming [41] and Markov decision process [42].
 However, these approaches demand substantial statistics of system dynamics (e.g., link conditions and traffic arrivals), and they suffer from excessive computational complexity.
-Recently, the Lyapunov optimization method [39] has been developed for solving such sophisticated optimization problems and joint system stability on stochastic networks, especially queuing systems and wireless communication.
-Unlike Dynamic Programming [40] and Markov Decision Process [41], the Lyapunov method does not need the information of the statistics of related stochastic models, instead, it requires the queue backlog information to make online control decisions.
-However, the former two conventional solutions withstand the so-called "curse of dimensionality" problem [39], and give rise to the complexity of the system implementation where significant re-computation is needed when statistics are changed [42].
-On the other hand, Lyapunov optimization algorithms usually have a less computational complexity, and also they are easily implemented in applied systems [43], [44].
-Therefore, this emerging alternative has been employed in solving several optimization problems of stochastic networks, including resource/workload scheduling among data centers [45], power management in smart grid [42], and energy/throughput optimization for wireless systems [39].
+Recently, the Lyapunov optimization method [40] has been developed for solving such sophisticated optimization problems and joint system stability on stochastic networks, especially, the queuing systems and wireless communication.
+Unlike dynamic programming [41] and Markov decision process [42], the

+Lyapunov method does not need the information of the statistics of related stochastic models, instead, it requires the queue backlog information to make online control decisions.
+However, the former two conventional solutions withstand the so-called "curse of dimensionality" problem [40] and give rise to the complexity of the system implementation where significant recomputation is needed when statistics are changed [43].
+On the other hand, the Lyapunov optimization algorithms usually have a less computational complexity, and they also are easily implemented in applied systems [44], [45].
+Therefore, this emerging alternative has been employed in solving several optimization problems of stochastic networks, including resource/workload scheduling among data centers [46], power management in smart grid [43], and energy/throughput optimization for wireless systems [40].
 According to abovementioned discussions around the merits of the proposed online algorithm, the Lyapunov optimization algorithm would be a suitable candidate for real-time applications.
-Thus, instead of solving $\mathcal{P}1$, we obtain an equivalent form of the problem by employing the Lyapunov algorithm that is deterministic in each time slot.
-In this case, $\mathcal{P}1$ can be solved easier with lower complexity.
+Thus, instead of solving $\mathcal{P}\mathbf{1}$, we obtain an equivalent form of the problem by employing the Lyapunov algorithm that is deterministic in each time slot.
+In this case, $\mathcal{P}\mathbf{1}$ can be solved easier with lower complexity.